Madera Metro

 Madera Metro, formerly Madera Area Express (MAX) is the primary bus agency providing intracity services within Madera, California.
 It is operated by the City of Madera and offers three fixed routes and dial-a-ride point-to-point services.
 Riders may transfer to Madera County Connection intercity bus routes within the county or Greyhound Lines long-haul intercity buses at the downtown Madera Intermodal Center.
-Madera Metro also connects to the train station north of the city limits, where riders may transfer to the Amtrak San Joaquins intercity service connecting the San Francisco Bay Area and Los Angeles.
+Madera Metro also connects to the train station north of the city limits, where riders may transfer to the Amtrak Gold Runner intercity service connecting the San Francisco Bay Area and Los Angeles.

 History

 The first public transportation service in the city of Madera was Madera Dial-A-Ride, which began operations in 1978, as the result of lobbying by senior citizens starting in the mid-70s.
 Eventually, a fixed-route service was started in 1998 as Madera Area Express.

 The city began a rebranding project for MAX in June 2017; a US$60,000 grant was awarded in 2018, which was partially used to hire the Jeffrey Scott Agency to develop a new name, logo, and outreach campaign with community input.
 The present Madera Metro name and logo were unveiled that October along with the strapline ("The Way to Go"), and continued to be refined, considering alternatives, through 2019.
 MV Transportation was contracted in 2018 to provide transit operations and maintenance, and the city opened a new Madera Transit Center in the Freedom Industrial Park west of Madera South High School in 2020, where dispatch, storage, and maintenance will be performed.

 In fall 2022, Madera Metro adopted the Madera Transit Plan, which proposes four shorter fixed routes, enabling more frequent service, more evenly spaced stops, and lower headways.
 In addition, the existing main transfer point will shift to the downtown Madera Intermodal Center, which facilitates connections to Madera County Connection and Greyhound buses.
 A secondary transfer point will be set up at the Walmart parking lot near Cleveland and SR 99 Planned implementation of the Transit Plan is scheduled for April 2023.